bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 Ned was the most curious and mathematically gifted of us.
 Even at ACS, he was years ahead of everyone in math, but despite his brilliance, Ned was a troubled child.
 When I met Ned, he lived with his bitterly divorced father in Beirut.
-Ned's dad had some affiliation with AUB (American University of Beirut).
+Ned's dad had some affiliation with the American University of Beirut (AUB).
 When his marriage collapsed, he got Ned.
 I always wondered if Ned's mother didn't want him because his father didn't behave like a man who had fought for custody.
 Ned's dad neglected him.
 You could tell by Ned's body odor.
 Ned was often dirty;